 Guy Reed, MD, MS

-Dean of the University of Arizona College of Medicine – Phoenix, Guy Reed, MD, MS, is an internationally recognized and renowned cardiologist, physician-scientist and health administrator.
-As dean, he spearheads the college’s proud tradition of excellence in advancing medical education in the state of Arizona and beyond.
+Guy Reed, MD, MS, is an internationally recognized and renowned cardiologist, physician-scientist, educator and health administrator.
+As dean, he spearheads the college’s proud tradition of excellence in advancing medical education, research and clinical care in the state of Arizona and beyond.

-Dr. Reed is known for his research on the mechanism of blood clots and vascular disease.
-Through grant support from the National Institutes of Health, he translated his laboratory research findings into an innovative, clot-dissolving therapy to treat patients with strokes and heart attacks, which is now in clinical trials.
+Dr. Reed has published extensively in the areas of thrombosis and heart failure and holds more than 30 patents.
+His research has been funded by the National Institutes of Health (NIH) and other extramural sources for nearly 30 years.
+Through grant support from the NIH, he translated his laboratory research findings into an innovative, clot-dissolving therapy to treat patients with strokes and heart attacks, which is now in clinical trials.